asvoboda/cmd-player/README.md

 Supports Python 3.4

-Just type `python music.py` to start!
+Install with `python setup.py install` and then `python -m cmdplayer.music` to start!

 ###Dumb Python Player
  - `cd [dir]` to change directories